DancingPumpkin65/animated-grid-background/README.md

 - **Grid square size**: Adjust `squareSize`.
 - **Animation speed**: Change `speed` in the `animate()` function.
 - **Color palette**: Modify the `colorOptions` array.

-## Demo
-Include a GIF or link to a live demo if hosted.

 ## License
 This project is open-source and available under the MIT License.